 |

-The areas where the trenches were - much of the area, are protected.
-It was chilling to imagine the young men surviving in these places throughout a blistering summer.
+The areas where the trenches were are protected.
+It was extensive and it was chilling to imagine the young men surviving in these places throughout a blistering summer and chill winter.
 In many places the enemy soldiers were only a few metres away.

 |